 Also, many of these diets (e.g. Atkins, ketogenic) are popular because they appear to work -- that is, you actually do lose weight.
-But, what these diet programs don't tell you is that you end up losing lean muscle tissue, increasing your risk of cardiovascular disease, being tired most of the time (e.g. chronic fatigue); and, having "brain fog".
+But, what these diet programs don't tell you is that they don't help you get rid of your diabetes.
+In addition, you may end up losing lean muscle tissue, increasing your risk of cardiovascular disease, being tired most of the time (e.g. chronic fatigue); and, having "brain fog".

 However, it's pretty easy to lower your blood glucose!
 Again, the key is to keep it lowered and in the normal range.